-Personal loans can be useful for major expenses like home repairs, debt consolidation, or weddings.
+You can use personal loans for major expenses, including home repairs, debt consolidation, or weddings.
 They have flexible loan terms and often carry lower interest rates than credit card debt.
-Better yet, they’re unsecured loans, which means you don’t have to put up collateral to borrow.
+Better yet, they’re unsecured, which means you don’t need to put up collateral to borrow.

-Although borrowers can take out a personal loan for a variety of reasons, the maximum loan amount available from most lenders is $100,000 or less.
-How much you can actually borrow depends on the lender you choose, and, sometimes, the purpose of the loan.
+Although borrowers can take out a personal loan for various reasons, the maximum loan amount available from most lenders is $100,000 or less.
+How much you can borrow depends on the lender you choose and, sometimes, the purpose of the loan.

-This guide will walk you through how much you can borrow on a personal loan, how to get the maximum personal loan amount, and when you shouldn’t get a personal loan.
+This guide will walk you through how much you can borrow on a personal loan, how to get the maximum amount, and when you shouldn’t get a personal loan.

 In this review: